-The Buckingham Gold Project area is located in central Virginia, USA within a copper-lead-zinc-gold-silver (Cu-Pb-Zn-Au-Ag) mineralized sedimentary and volcanic belt prospective for sedimentary exhalative (SEDEX) or Broken Hill (BHT) type deposits.
+The Buckingham Gold Project area is located in central Virginia, USA within a copper-lead-zinc-goldsilver (Cu-Pb-Zn-Au-Ag) mineralized sedimentary and volcanic belt prospective for sedimentary exhalative (SEDEX) or Broken Hill (BHT) type deposits.
 Correlative rock units in adjacent states of North Carolina and Tennessee host historic mineralized deposits including Ducktown, Ore Knob, Gossan Lead and Haile.

-The Company operates under an Exploration and Option to Lease agreement in Buckingham County, Virginia.
+The Company operates under Exploration and Option to Lease agreements with private landowners in Buckingham County, Virginia.
 On August 23, 2019, the Company entered into a definitive agreement with a North American timber company which granted Aston Bay an exclusive option to lease the mineral rights to 10,985 acres (4,445 hectares) of land located in Central Virginia, USA within its Buckingham Gold Project area.
 The agreement is for a three-year term.
 Pursuant to the terms and conditions of the agreement, the Company is required to pay minimum annual option payments and incur minimum annual expenditures totalling USD\$ 450,000 for the period Commitment (August 23, 2021 - August 22, 2022).
 In accordance with the terms of the agreement the Company has surrendered certain portions of the original land package and there are now 2,235 acres remaining under the agreement.
+The option to lease agreement has been amended to extend the lease period to August 31, 2024.